Poodle: Seamlessly Scaling Down Large Language Models with Just-in-Time Model Replacement: : A Just-in-Time Model Replacement Prototype

 \paragraph{Model Generator and Model Store} The \emph{Model Generator} receives task definitions from the Data Collector, including the training dataset that has been collected for the task.
 It uses a subset of the target dataset to issue a model search request to the \emph{Model Store}.
 The Model Store follows Alsatian's~\cite {alsatian} baseline and ranks all models by approximating how well a specific model will perform when being fully fine-tuned.
 The Model Generator uses the training dataset consisting of \ac{llm} requests and responses to distill~\cite{hinton2015distillingknowledgeneuralnetwork} the knowledge of the \ac{llm} into the small model via fine-tuning to create a \ac{surrogatemodel}.
 Finally, it persists the \ac{surrogatemodel} in the Model Store for future use.

 \paragraph{Model Monitor}

 The \emph{Model Monitor} evaluates candidate models against the deployed \ac{llm}.
 Utilizing and extending the data collected by the Data Collector, the Model Monitor tracks inference latency, accuracy, and costs for both models.
-Once a candidate demonstrates comparable accuracy at a lower cost, the monitor issues a model replacement offer to the user and replaces the model once accepted.
-A replacement offer reads, for example, as follows: \emph{You are currently using a \textit{Llama 405B Turbo} model.
-By pressing "accept", you can switch to a custom \textit{BERT} model that delivers the same accuracy and lower latency while saving you \$1420 per one million requests.} After deployment, the Model Monitor continuously tracks the new model’s performance and periodically compares it to the \ac{llm} to detect data drift.
+Once a candidate demonstrates comparable accuracy at a lower cost, the monitor automatically replaces the model or issues a model-replacement offer to the user for explicit approval.

+After deployment, the Model Monitor continuously tracks the new model’s performance and periodically compares it to the \ac{llm} to detect data drift.
 While we leave the implementation of calculating energy consumption or the CO$_2$ footprint, as well as continuous monitoring, for future work, we estimate the cost savings as follows.
 For the \ac{llm} cost, we track the number of input and output tokens and multiply them by the cost as listed by the \ac{llm} provider.
 To estimate \sysname's cost, we sum (i) the cost to process the first $i$ wrapped requests, (ii) an estimate of the \ac{surrogatemodel} development cost, and (iii) the cost for processing remaining requests with the \ac{surrogatemodel}.